AliRizaSevgili/grc-enterprise-risk-program/README.md

 # Enterprise GRC Program Design for a Live E-commerce Platform

-**End-to-end risk, control, and governance design aligned with SOC 2, NIST CSF, and ISO 27001**
+**End-to-end risk, control, and governance design aligned with SOC 2, NIST CSF, and ISO 27001** This project extends ITGC control testing and SOC 2 readiness assessment into enterprise risk management and governance design, simulating a real-world GRC environment.

 ---